 Querencia

 Querencia (4 CDMX locations) is a plant shop that also sells beautiful ceramics from Oaxaca.
 You can buy anything from a huge plant pot to a tiny cup with a face on it.
-I like the location on Campeche in Roma Sur.
+I like the location on Campeche in Roma Sur and the one on Dinamarca in Colonia Juarez.

-Karani-Art (6 CDMX locations) sells fun, colorful t-shirts.
-If you are into calaveras (skulls) and rhinestones, this store will be your jam.
+Karani-Art (6 CDMX locations) and Ay Güey! (many locations) sell fun, colorful t-shirts.
+If you are into calaveras (skulls) and rhinestones, these stores will be your jam.

 Bookstores